 Welcome ebook writer!
-Below are links to information, tools and tips to help you start self-publishing your empire of ebooks (or your first ebook, if you are just getting started).
+Below are links to information, tools and tips to help you start self-publishing your empire of ebooks.
+Or your first ebook, if you are just getting started.
 While this is not a full list, it will give you an idea of the steps needed to publish and sell ebooks.
-In addition, there are also some handy tips and tools (e.g. to make a good ebook cover).
+In addition, there are also many handy tips and tools (e.g. to make a good ebook cover).
 Finally, for general self-publishing information, check under the Self-Publishing Resources tab.

 Self-Publishing Ebooks – General Information

-The following links will take you to articles by experienced self-published authors and other general “how-to” ebook information sources.
+The following links will take you to articles by experienced self-published authors as well as general “how-to” ebook information.

 Self-Publishing Basics (David Gaughran)